The Quantified Demand

 The Quantified Demand should set out clearly its composition and substantiate the monetary sums sought as damages in respect of the breached clauses to repair, redecorate and reinstate alterations (this being the Schedule of Dilapidations).

 The document can also contain any other items of loss claimed (e.g. loss of rent, Rates, interest, fees etc.).

 It should specify whether or not VAT applies (this may be erroneously sought in practice, a complex area upon which we can advise.)

-In the Quantified Demand legislation states that the figure being claimed for should be “restricted” to the landlord’s “likely loss”.
-This sum of money is not necessarily the same as the total cost of works that is calculated to address all of the breaches of the lease contract.
+The Quantified Demand legislation states that the figure being claimed for should be “restricted” to the landlord’s “likely loss”.
+This sum of money is not necessarily the same as the total cost of works that are calculated to address all of the breaches of the lease contract.

 As an example, the Quantified Demand should not have any repair items included that are likely to be “superseded”, or made redundant, by the landlord’s plans for the property upon taking back control of it.

 It is the service of this Quantified Demand which inevitably gives rise to the dispute.
-For the tenant will wish to minimise what it has to pay, whilst the landlord wants to maximise the money they receive in damages.
+The tenant will wish to minimise what it has to pay, whilst the landlord wants to maximise the money it receives in damages.

 As a result of this Protocol, very few disputes actually end up in court.
 This allows both parties to avoid the costs of an expensive and time-consuming court case.